 Occasionally a student may wish to enroll in 5.5 units.
 A student's dean does not have the authority to permit this.
 Instead, a student must gain permission from the Special Cases Committee.

 In general, students are charged full tuition regardless of course load.
 Exceptions are routinely made for McBride Scholars.
+Students are responsible for ensuring they are meeting all degree requirements, including the residency requirement.
+A full statement of academic requirements can be found in the Academic Program section of the Catalog.

 Students who wish to have the benefit of attending a class without making the commitment to doing written work and examinations may audit a course with the permission of the instructor.
 Different instructors may have different policies regarding auditors, and students must follow these policies.
 Audited courses are not listed on transcripts.